violetaini/3xui-geo-auto-update/README.md

 The installer automatically selects the scheduler backend:

 - On standard systems, it uses system cron and will try to install/start it if needed
-- On supported low-memory RHEL-like systems, it automatically switches to **Supercronic**
+- On supported low-memory RHEL-like systems, it first checks whether a usable built-in system cron already exists
+- If a usable built-in system cron is available, it will be used directly
+- Otherwise, the installer automatically switches to **Supercronic**
 ```bash
 curl -fsSL -o install-3xui-geo-updater.sh https://raw.githubusercontent.com/violetaini/3xui-geo-auto-update/main/install-3xui-geo-updater.sh && chmod +x install-3xui-geo-updater.sh && bash install-3xui-geo-updater.sh
 ```